Ron Hines DVM PhD

 Your Dog’s Heart Valves

 Any valve, or multiple valves, can wear out; but the most common one to wear out first is the mitral valve – the one that must close before the pet’s left ventricle can force blood throughout its body.
-Its job is the hardest of the four valves because the pressure difference across this valve is the greatest of all the valves every time your pet’s heart beats.
+Its job is the hardest of the four valves because the pressure difference across this valve is the greatest of all the four heart valves every time your pet’s heart beats.

 Volume And Pressure Overload

-These events occur slowly and at different rates in different dogs.
+These events cause all sorts of other things to happen.
+Your pet’s heart rate speeds up (tachycardia).
+Enzymes are released that constrict blood vessels (increased vascular resistance and tone).
+Chemical changes occur as well – (angiotensin-converting enzyme = angiotensin II) and rising aldosterone hormone levels released by the dog’s adrenal glands result in fluid and sodium retention.
+Rather than helping correct the situation, these events actually make the pet’s pulmonary edema problem worse.
+These things occur slowly and at different rates in different dogs.
 Dogs with mild to moderately enlarged hearts often show no signs at all.
-The first sign might be just a little reluctance on the part of your pet to play as actively as it once did.
-When an actual problem finally occurs, it is usually a dry cough accompanied by gagging.
-These coughs tend to be worst when the dog is lying down and at rest.
+The first sign might just be a little reluctance on the part of your dog to play as actively as it once did.
+You might just attribute that to advancing age.
+When dog owners finally bring their pet to their veterinarian, it is usually because of a dry cough accompanied by gagging.
+These coughs tend to be worst when your dog is lying down and at rest.

-What Are The Signs Of Congestive Heart Failure?
+More About The Signs Of Congestive Heart Failure?

-What you tell your veterinarian about your pet (its medical and life history) is just as important as your veterinarian’s examination.
+I mentioned that most dog owners find out that their dog has a heart murmur during one of its yearly routine health checkup.
+A listen with a stethoscope should always be part of your dog’s yearly health examination.
+What you tell your veterinarian about your pet (its medical history and life ) is just as important as your veterinarian’s examination.
 As I mentioned before, most dogs that are developing CHF have subtle clues that something is amiss.
-When a pet is relaxed at home it often shows symptoms that it doesn’t exhibit during an office call.
-There are certain buzzwords that set a veterinarian off to thinking about your pet’s heart.
-Some of those are: “more tired than usual” “less active” “chronic cough” “panting” and “gagging”.
-Some of these pets have trouble finding a comfortable sleeping position at night.
-Some are graying prematurely around the muzzle.
-Many get tired climbing steps.
-Some chill easier due to their poor circulation.
+When a pet is relaxed at home it often shows symptoms that it will not exhibit to your veterinarian during an office call.
+There are certain buzzwords that set a veterinarian to thinking about your pet’s heart.
+“More tired than usual”, “less active” , “chronic cough” “panting”, “gagging”, “reluctant to climb steps”, or have trouble finding a comfortable sleeping position at night are some of them.
+You might mention, or your vet might observe, premature graying hairs around its muzzle and paws.
+Some dogs chill easier due to their poor circulation.

 EKG = ECG = electrocardiogram